mskocik/svelty-picker/README.md

-# dt-picker
+# Simple date-picker

-My attempt to implement datepicker in svelte
+Simple date-picker implemented in svelte.
+Designed to be replacement of bootstrap-datepicker